gbengataylor/WebmethodsOnOCP/UniversalMessaging/Configuration/README.md

 # Universal Messaging configured with JMS queue and channgel Deployed in OCP

-Pre-requisite - make sure um image has been built
+Pre-requisite - make sure um image with tag "100" has been built

 # Build the docker image
 docker build --tag um_configured:100 .